Charles H. Percy Summer in Washington Program

 Community Engagement: In addition to interacting with alumni and leaders in District, Summer in Washington offers UChicago interns the opportunity to engage with the community through service and exploration.
 Through community engagement, UChicago students will have a fuller understanding of the city and all it has to offer.

 Social Events: Summer in Washington will offer students the opportunity to gather with one another and share their own experiences in DC through multiple social events.
 Social events, such as bike tours or picnics, will provide UChicago students with a different perspective of DC that is not work-related.

 If you are a student working in DC over the summer...
-Contact Nikki Kothari, the 2017 Summer in Washington Coordinator, at firstname.lastname@example.org to get added to the programming listhost or with any questions!
+Contact Allison Silverman, the 2018 Summer in Washington Coordinator, at firstname.lastname@example.org to get added to the programming listhost or with any questions!

 If you are an alum… SIW wouldn’t be a success without the support of UChicago alumni in DC.
 If you are interested in attending SIW events, or participating in the program in the future, please fill out the following survey letting us know how you would like to be involved.
 Thank you!